tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	$ python manage.py migrate
 	$ python populate_rango.py

-Now run the development server with the command `$ python manage.py runserver`, and inspect the data in the models with the admin interface at `http://127.0.0.1:8000/admin/`.
+Now run the development server with the command `$ python manage.py runserver`, and inspect the data in the models with the admin interface.
+Remember that you can access the admin interface by pointing your browser at `http://127.0.0.1:8000/admin/`.

 If you go to add in a new category via the admin interface you may encounter a problem -- or two!